Cultural reflections: cowboy battles indian for America. Convict joins Aboriginal tribe in Australia.

 disadvantage is a relative concept which involves value.”

 Labelling Aborigines with the word 'disadvantage' has some prejudicial elements because it implies that non-Aborigines are the model that Aborigines should aspire to be like.
-Most non-Aborigines blame themselves for Aborigines being unable to achieve the benchmark that they set.
+Most non-Aborigines blame themselves (or the bogans of their race) for Aborigines being unable to achieve the benchmark that they set.
 They argue that Aborigines are victims whose lowly position stems from two centuries of land dispossession, racism, and cultural loss.

 While the self-blame position is in the majority, a few individuals have argued that the statistics of disadvantage are in fact related to the prevalence of traditional culture.
 Indeed, statistics back up the claim.
 Broadly speaking, the more urbanised the Aborigine, the less likely they are to be defined by statistics of disadvantage.
 Likewise, most disadvantage occurs in the northern part of Australia where Aborigines have had land title recognised and where they still maintain traditional ways.
 Disadvantage is lowest in the heavily populated south-east regions where the cultural loss and land dispossession has been the most severe.
 In other words, in areas where their lifestyle is most like non-indigenous Australians, their socioeconomic statistics are most like non-indigenous Australians.